GoogleChrome/developer.chrome.com/site/en/blog/user-agent-reduction-oct-2022-updates/index.md

 subhead: >
   What's happening with the User-Agent string, why Chrome is making this change, and what you can do to prepare.
 description: >
-  In October Chrome will take the next step in reducing the information available in the browser's User-Agent string, to improve privacy for users.
+  In October, Chrome will take the next step in reducing the information available in the browser's User-Agent string, to improve privacy for users.
 With this change, websites and services that rely on the User-Agent string for certain information may need to take action.
 This post gives some background on what's